ria18405/PocketPills/README.md

 4. If there are any unapplied migrations, run `python manage.py migrate`

 5. Check the local site at `http://127.0.0.1:8000/`

-#### APPLICATION:

-POCKETPILLS is an online medical facility where our registered users will get the pleasure and ease of e-consultancy by highly specialised and rated doctors.
-In case of a need for a physical diagnostic, doctors can also schedule an appointment.
-Users get the facility to purchase the prescribed medicines easily with door to door delivery service available at affordable rates.

-#### STAKEHOLDERS

-* **User** demanding prescription and purchasing medicines

-* **Company** accessing database to check and maintain the stock of medicines and available specialised doctors.

-* **Doctors** dealing with their patients and scheduling their appointments.

-* **Small Pharmacy Retailers** who will have the facility to purchase medicines at wholesale rate from the website.

-* **Delivery Agencies** who will need the delivery details of the recipient.

-* **Diagnostic Labs** needing access to a patient’s medical details and the required lab facility needed.

 ![Image description](https://github.com/ria18405/PocketPills/blob/master/assets/img1.png)